cdrit/lone-wolf-fists/README.md

 - Seperately track the health of each part of a Titan's anatomy.
 - Sort your techniques by type using a dropdown menu.
 - Forgotten what the skills do?
 Click on them at the side of your character sheet to access both the description and the effect chart.
-- Create custom artifacts, techniques, forms, and weapons.
+- Create custom Artifacts, Techniques, Forms, and Weapons.
-- If you're a gm, edit any non-character sheet by either pressing the edit button in the top right, or selecting the edit tab.
+- If you're a GM, edit any non-character sheet by either pressing the edit button in the top right, or selecting the edit tab.

 ## Known issues
 - The module dice so nice does not work with the dice rolling mechanic - no dice are rolled.